 In addition, I have for a very long time appreciated the balance between the empirical and the theoretical that anthropology offers and how anthropologists use practice to generate theories and concepts.
 I also admire the enriching reflexivity and self-critique within anthropology as a discipline whose only correspondence I find in gender studies.
 This is another reason why it is easy to “think” anthropology in other fields.
 Questions like these helped me to reflect on my situatedness (outsider-within, in-betweenness).
 But there is more.

 Approximately 1,5–2 years after I was admitted as a doctoral student to a research program in social work, I had to face a few harsh realities.
-I had to accept that I could not proceed with my initial research plan and the intended methodology, namely ethnography.
-This was the moment when I realised that, up to that point in time, doing ethnography and fieldwork was what my studies were all about.
+I had to accept that I could not proceed with my initial research plan and the intended methodology, namely ethnography, interviews and basing my dissertation of children’s views on the world.
+This was the moment when I realised that, up to that point in time, doing ethnography and fieldwork and conducting interviews was what my studies were all about.
 However, although this was fundamental in what I was used to and what I loved to do, I did this in social science/gender studies programs, not in anthropology.
 I thought of myself as a feminist scholar and did not think much about anthropology.
 If I did think about it, I associated it with a qualitative method that I preferred, which, I thought, I can continue with in any field…

 When I formulate questions but have to tear the paper up after meeting my first informant – there is something about this process that I simply to this day have not experienced when analysing documents – the unpredictable and sometimes uncomfortable encounter with the field which forces me to question my own presumptions, shatters worldviews but also gives new insights and knowledge that allows me to rewrite the world.